LennaHammer/English/EVP/out/words_adjective.md

 ## 1093. hidden ## adjective
 /ˈhɪd.ən/ NOT KNOW ABOUT
 [B2]If something is hidden, most people do not know about it.
-- hidden costs/taxes
+- hidden `costs/taxes`
-- Harry had a hidden agenda at the meeting and was determined to get his way.
+- Harry had a hidden `agenda` at the meeting and was determined to get his way.

 ## 1094. high ## adjective
 /hɑɪ/ IMPORTANT
 [B2]important, powerful, or at the top level of something
 - a high rank
-- Safety is our highest priority.
+- Safety is our highest `priority`.

 ## 1095. high-tech ## adjective
 /ˌhɑɪˈtek/